microsoft/code-with-engineering-playbook/design-reviews/recipes/feature-story-design-review-template.md

 ## Technology

-* Describe the relevant OS, Web server, presentation layer, persistence layer, caching, eventing/messaging/jobs, etc. – whatever is applicable to the overall technology solution.
+* Describe the relevant OS, Web server, presentation layer, persistence layer, caching, eventing/messaging/jobs, etc. – whatever is applicable to the overall technology solution and how are they going to be used.
 * Describe the usage of any libraries of OSS components.
+* Briefly list the languages(s) and platform(s) that comprise the stack.

 ## Non-Functional Requirements